 Sounds familiar?
 Similar to the emergence of SEO in the mid-1990s, mobile store optimization is rising fast as a mobile marketing practice.
-With approximately 2.59 million apps available in Google Play and the same number of apps available in Apple App Store, these are saturated markets where apps can easily sink into the background and go unnoticed.
+With approximately 2.59 million apps available in Google Play and the same number of apps available in the Apple App Store, these are saturated markets where apps can easily sink into the background and go unnoticed.

 App store optimization can be considered a mobile marketing practice in its infancy stage.
 Here are a few basic guidelines that can help you ensure that your app gets seen and downloaded by the relevant audience.

 There are major factors that influence mobile app optimization.
 These are textual factors, popularity factors, and rating factors.
 How you name or label your app is the first textual factor you need to consider.
 Your app’s name is the primary measure of relevance app stores use when someone searches for an app in either Google Play or Apple’s App Store.

 While a catchy name is a must, your app’s name should also include a phrase that describes its purpose.
 For example, “Calorie Buster: Free Calorie Counter for Weight Loss.”
 There are also instances wherein apps are listed alphabetically so you would want to begin with the letter “A” when thinking of a name for your app.